 10. Seattle Underground

 If you want to have a chilly and spooky experience in winter, you should try navigating the Seattle Underground.
 According to History, these are the remains of the old city of Seattle, which was burned down in the fire of 1889.
 The Seattle we see today sits on the top of the Old Seattle.

 See what I mean about spooky?
 The tour usually lasts 75 minutes, and you can experience both the historical and the haunted moments as you go on the tour.
 TripAdvisor reported an overall rating of 4.5 stars for this unique and fascinating experience.

-A short disclaimer, this place is not for the faint of heart!
+A short disclaimer: this place is not for the faint of heart!
 You must be brave enough to face the darkness and alleged paranormal occurrences in the Seattle Underground.
 Make sure that you are not alone when exploring Seattle Underground!
 You can book a ticket for its public tour here.

 See Related: Haunted Hotels in Minnesota

 Ever wanted to visit the Alps?
 Looking for a place to experience the Christmas spirit in full festive force?
 Leavenworth’s Bavarian-themed town is the perfect place!
 With its array of Christmas lights displayed in every building, timbered buildings, and mountain backdrop, Leavenworth is perfect for adults and children alike!

 Leavenworth has festivities and events that you should try, including the sleigh rides adventure, which you can ride while touring the city and Leavenworth’s nearby forests.
 You can also try the town’s famous German beer and theater performances.

 Fireworks displays are also held here from time to time.
 There are spots where you can have snowball fights and make snowmen with your family and friends.
 You can find perfect Christmas souvenirs in their Nutcracker Museum And Shop!

 The full-packaged Christmas experience makes Leavenworth’s winter wonderland one of the best winter destinations in Washington State.
 This unique small town got a rating of 4 stars on Gold Star and Yelp.

 Ready For Your Winter Getaway In Washington State?